theholocron/theholocron.github.io/src/content/docs/reference/code-of-conduct.md

 Examples of behavior that contributes to creating a positive environment include:

-* Using welcoming and inclusive language
+-   Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+-   Being respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+-   Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+-   Focusing on what is best for the community
-* Showing empathy towards other community members
+-   Showing empathy towards other community members

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+-   The use of sexualized language, imagery and/or unwelcome attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
+-   Trolling, insulting/derogatory comments, and personal or political criticisms
-* Public or private harassment
+-   Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+-   Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+-   Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities